Richard-WS-Allen/Udemy-Cpp-Course/README.md

 # Udemy-Cpp-Course

 A repo consisting of projects developed throughout the Udemy Beginning C++ Programming From Beginner to Beyond course.
 Using as a refresher of beginning topics and diving deeper into programming with C++ before I move on to more challenging topics.

 [Link to course](https://www.udemy.com/share/101Wd4AEYdcVlSR3kH/)

+I completed the course!
+The section details are below, showing what I learned in each section and some of the details for the challenges of each section.
+I'm really happy I ended up doing this course, I learned a lot during it.
+There's still a ton to learn, as with any programming language.
+I plan to continue a deeper dive into C++ and start exploring distributed and parallel programming more in depth.

 ## First Three Sections: